Table of Contents

 Just as instructors need to disrupt and address microaggressions in the physical classroom (PDF), it is equally vital in virtual spaces.
 The additional sense of anonymity created by online environments can make microaggressions even more likely.

-Before considering communication strategies for responding in the moment, it is important to reflect upon ways to mitigate the impact of microaggressions.
-These effective practices are explained in Souza’s (2020) Responding to microaggressions in online learning environments.
+Before considering communication strategies for responding in the moment, it is essential to reflect upon ways to mitigate microaggressions’ impact.
+These effective practices explained in Souza’s (2020) Responding to microaggressions in online learning environments.
+This article summarizes a few strategies (e.g. co-creating group agreements, “calling students in” rather than calling them out) you can use to design your course as a safe learning space.

 This action is a fundamental inclusive teaching practice: ensuring students ‘see themselves’ in course materials, including readings, class examples, assessments, etc. Now is not the time to worry about changing your reading list or textbook.
 Still, if you are creating new materials anyway (such as re-writing assignments or creating new quiz and exam questions), it is an excellent time to ask whether your examples and content reflect the diversity of our students.